mayankdutta/programming_basics/SRS.md

 #### SRS concentrates on
-- Once requirements are gathered & analyzed, they can be specified in the document.
+- Once requirements are gathered & analysed, they can be specified in the document.
 - *SRS main aim* of this document is to systematically organize the gathered requirements in a formal specific.
 - SRS only contains what needs to be done, doesn't involve the implementation details.
 - The answer to how to implement will be provided in the **Design Phase**.